num0005/h2codez_docs/docs/Blender Guides/Blender Instance Geometry Tutorial pre 2.8.md

 date:       2019/9/30
 authors:    General_101

-http://www.h2maps.net/Tools/PC/Export%20Scripts/Halo_Export.7z -> Export scripts for your 3D modeling software of choice.
+[Halo Export Scripts](http://www.h2maps.net/Tools/PC/Export%20Scripts/Halo_Export.7z) -> Export scripts for your 3D modeling software of choice.

-https://www.blender.org/ -> The Blender modeling program itself.
+[Blender Program](https://www.blender.org/) -> The Blender modeling program itself.

-https://mega.nz/#!oodATZiI!cmQx44g8ghK2XOts8qHo-iDYcwydiIKBRZqW4_RM19s -> The end product of the first tutorial for Blender for you to examine and compare.
+[End Result of First Tutorial](https://mega.nz/#!oodATZiI!cmQx44g8ghK2XOts8qHo-iDYcwydiIKBRZqW4_RM19s) -> The end product of the first tutorial for Blender for you to examine and compare.

-https://mega.nz/#!UoEjnKBJ!6d6M5U5fb5fcIHrkN_j1ezXNauL70YSQnpc-Y9vwle0 -> The end product of the this tutorial for Blender for you to examine and compare.
+[End Result](https://mega.nz/#!UoEjnKBJ!6d6M5U5fb5fcIHrkN_j1ezXNauL70YSQnpc-Y9vwle0) -> The end product of the this tutorial for Blender for you to examine and compare.

-https://mega.nz/#!Fo0kRBwL!RHAZkPfnt0oTa0bmHO1Y_it1hltZqaG8wp0LIaz5aeg -> Spartan model that should be to scale with the ingame player.
+[Spartan Model](https://mega.nz/#!Fo0kRBwL!RHAZkPfnt0oTa0bmHO1Y_it1hltZqaG8wp0LIaz5aeg) -> Spartan model that should be to scale with the ingame player.

 Hi again and welcome to my second tutorial on working with the Halo 2 Blender exporter.
 In this tutorial we are going to cover how to use instance geometry in Blender for Halo 2.
 This guide assumes you have followed the first part.